When the Internet first came along, consumers viewed websites and software on computer monitors.

 A mobile-first mentality extends well beyond a business’s website and social media pages.
 It relates to a marketing strategy that has traditionally involved adding mobile as an afterthought.
 Instead of asking, “What do we need to do for mobile?” after creating a plan, businesses must start with mobile in mind, developing social media, video, and other content marketing efforts with mobile in mind.
 For e-commerce providers, stores should be built to be used on a mobile device rather than a desktop computer.
 A mobile-first mentality is especially important for businesses interested in reaching millennial consumers.
 Younger generations are more likely to choose a mobile device over a desktop computer, primarily because those are the devices they been using most since they started working with computers.

 One of the biggest reasons to adopt a mobile-first marketing strategy is visibility.
-Google recently announced that mobile search results will now detect pages that are mobile friendly and prioritise those over less responsive sites.
-This means businesses with content that isn’t optimised for mobile viewing may find themselves ranking lower than the competition, keeping consumers from finding them.
+Google recently announced that mobile search results will now detect pages that are mobile friendly and prioritize those over less responsive sites.
+This means businesses with content that isn’t optimized for mobile viewing may find themselves ranking lower than the competition, keeping consumers from finding them.